rfotino/consolite-compiler/docs/spec.md

 * Unary `!`, yields 1 if the operand is 0, or 0 otherwise.
 * Binary `&&`, yields 1 if the operands are both true, or 0 otherwise.
 * Binary `||`, yields 1 if at least one of the operands is true, or 0 otherwise.
+* Binary `<`, yields 1 if the first operand is less than the second.
+If one or both of the operands is a signed type, both of the operands will be treated as signed.
+* Binary `<=`, yields 1 if the first operand is less than or equal to the second.
+If one or both of the operands is a signed type, both of the oeprands will be treated as signed.
+* Binary `>`, yields 1 if the first operand is greater than the second.
+If one or both of the operands is a signed type, both of the oeprands will be treated as signed.
+* Binary `>=`, yields 1 if the first operand is greater than or equal to the second.
+If one or both of the operands is a signed type, both of the oeprands will be treated as signed.
+* Binary `==`, yields 1 if the bit patterns of the two operands are identical.
+* Binary `!=`, yields 1 if the bit patterns of the two operands differ.

 ### Addresses